Ethics and Philanthropy

-The media’s coverage of a few nonprofits that have abused donations has cast a shadow over the entire nonprofit sector.
+The media’s coverage of a few nonprofits that have abused donations casts a shadow over the entire sector.
 Certainly, the media should warn the public of dangerous organizations.
 But I keep hoping they will balance their coverage with reports about those nonprofits that do an excellent job and maintain the highest standards of behavior in their service to the public.
 I would like to thank CNN for the newsletter, “The Good Stuff,” which is a nice step in that direction, and Devin Thorpe for his social good interviews on, “Your Mark on the World.”

 “The greatest threat to the not-for-profit sector is the betrayal of public trust, the disappointment of public confidence.
 Virtually all knowledgeable observers of the not-for-profit scene believe that an overwhelming proportion of not-for-profits are honorably run … that admirable context, however, does not provide much protection to the sector when a sequence of highly publicized disgraceful not-for-profit misdeeds occurs.”